ohler55/oj/docs/Options.md

 ### :escape_mode [Symbol]

 Determines the characters to escape when dumping.
-Only the :ascii and :unicode_xss modes are supported in :compat mode.
+Only the :ascii and :json modes are supported in :compat mode.

  - `:newline` allows unescaped newlines in the output.